No Petty People: The Making of Literary Ireland

 Free Public Lecture

 Kathleen Fitzpatrick Theatre

-To celebrate the transformative impact of philanthropic giving for future generations of students, join us for this lecture series to hear our new Chairs give talks on their areas of research expertise and teaching.
+To celebrate the transformative impact of philanthropic giving for future generations of students, join us for this lecture series to hear the faculty's new Professorial Chairs give talks on their areas of research expertise and teaching.